AI for Financial Advisors

 4. Market Research Digests

-OpenClaw monitors your preferred sources and compiles a daily or weekly digest of market developments relevant to your clients' holdings and strategies.
+Point Claude Code at your preferred sources (via a web-fetch MCP server or an RSS sub-agent) and it compiles a daily or weekly digest of market developments relevant to your clients' holdings and strategies.
 Instead of scanning 10 newsletters every morning, you read one concise summary.

 Time saved: 30–60 minutes per day